frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 |----------|----------|----------|
 | 📨 **Kinesis** | Customer events, marketing tracking | AWS native, auto-scaling |
 | 📨 **Kafka** | Event-driven pipelines | High throughput, replay |

+> 💡 **How I answer this:**
+>
+> "I've worked with both Kinesis and Kafka for real-time streaming.
+With Kinesis, I built a pipeline that captures customer events from our website - clicks, page views, form submissions.
+The data streams into Kinesis, Lambda processes it, and within seconds it's available for analysis.
+With Kafka, I built event-driven pipelines where multiple consumers read from the same topics.
+The key advantage of Kafka is replay - if something goes wrong, I can reprocess messages from any point in time.
+I choose Kinesis when I'm fully on AWS and need simplicity.
+I choose Kafka when I need high throughput, replay capabilities, or multi-consumer scenarios."

 ---